badiba/raytracer-795/pages/Page7.md

 Secondly, I couldn't find time to fix my tonemapper before the deadline of this assignment due to final exams.
 I had few days left for this homework when my last final exam was over.
 So, I spent all my time on implementing it and couldn't fix tonemapper on time.
 Therefore, I tonemapped exr files using external tools which means there might be minor differences between the results below and their correctly tonemapped versions.

-Finally, for veach-ajar, I couldn't find time to render it with 6400 samples.
+Finally, for veach-ajar scene, I didn't know that this scene was included in the homework.
+Therefore, I had very little time to work on it (originally I was planning to work on it after the homework deadline).
+I couldn't find time to render it with 6400 samples.
 Intead, below result is produced with 100 samples.
-One other thing about this scene is that I forgot to add degamma property in textures.
+One other thing about this scene is that I forgot to add degamma property in textures in my first render.
+I noticed that when I got my result, and I had just few minutes before the deadline.
+Thus I didn't have enough time to fix it.
 Therefore the door and the painting in the scene looks white in my submission.

 ![Sc](/../assets/hw7/hw7-2-1.jpg)